Design Features Of Knitted Fabrics

 How To Choose Knitted Fabrics

-When choosing knitted fabrics, there are several factors to consider to ensure that the fabric is suitable for your intended use.
+knitted fabrics, there are several factors to consider to ensure that the fabric is suitable for your intended use.
 Here are some tips on how to choose knitted fabrics:

 Fiber Content: Consider the fiber content of the knitted fabric.
 Different fibers have different properties and characteristics, such as stretch, breathability, and durability.
 Common fibers used in knitted fabrics include cotton, wool, polyester, and spandex.